firefox-devtools/profiler/docs-user/guide-getting-started.md

 ![A screenshot of the Devtools performance panel](images/getting-started-devtools-panel.png)

-!> As explained above, when opening the Devtools toolbox there's an overhead due to the other panels.
-We try that it stays minimal but you need to keep this into account when looking at profiles that were captured from this panel.
+!> As explained above, when opening the Devtools toolbox there's an overhead, due to additional open panels.
+We try to maintain a minimal overhead, but you need to keep this into account when looking at profiles that were captured from this panel.

 ## Capture a profile